 - In fact, the drug label for Zohydro ER, an extended-release version of hydrocodone states that snorting “will result in the uncontrolled delivery of the hydrocodone and can result in overdose and death.”8

 Why Is Hydrocodone Addictive?

-This medication relieves pain by binding to and activating the mu-opioid receptors in the central nervous system.
-This makes hydrocodone an extremely effective medication for those in need of pain relief, for example after surgery or injury.
-However, this same action at the opioid receptors not only decreases pain signaling but also has the potential to cause a feeling of euphoria, commonly referred to as a “high.”1
+This medication alleviates pain by binding to and activating the mu-opioid receptors in the central nervous system.
+Hydrocodone is an extremely effective medication for those in need of pain relief, for example after surgery or injury.
+However, this same action at the opioid receptors not only decreases the perception of pain signaling but also has the potential to cause a feeling of euphoria, commonly referred to as a “high.”1